GRADUATE SCHOOL FAQ'S

 In how many credit hours must I be enrolled to be eligible to hold a graduate assistantship?

-You must be enrolled in a minimum of nine graduate credit hours during the entire term of the graduate assistantship contract.
+You must be enrolled in a minimum of nine graduate credit hours in fall and spring and a minimum of six graduate credit hours in summer.

 How many hours per week must a graduate assistant work?